nasa/Common-Metadata-Repository/indexer-app/README.md

 ##### Caught Error in the Indexer

-If an error occurs in the indexer either because Elasticsearch is unavailable or an unexpected error occurs during indexing CMR team will catch that error.
+If an error occurs in the indexer either because Elasticsearch is unavailable or an unexpected error occurs during indexing the CMR team will catch that error.
 The message will be placed on a Wait Queue as described in the message-queue-lib README.
-CMR team will use an exponential backoff to retry after a set period of time.
+The CMR team will use an exponential backoff to retry after a set period of time.
 After the message has been successfully queued on the wait queue the indexer will acknowledge the message.

 ##### Uncaught Error in the Indexer